Octavia E. Butler: Rise to success

 Although Butler's mother wanted her to become a secretary in order to have a steady income, Butler continued to work at a series of temporary jobs.
 She preferred less demanding work that would allow her to get up at two or three in the morning to write.
 Success continued to elude her.
 She styled her stories after the white-and-male-dominated science fiction she had grown up reading.
 She enrolled at California State University, Los Angeles, but switched to taking writing courses through UCLA Extension.

 During the Open Door Workshop of the Writers Guild of America West, a program designed to mentor minority writers, her writing impressed one of the teachers, noted science-fiction writer Harlan Ellison.
 He encouraged her to attend the six-week Clarion Science Fiction Writers Workshop in Clarion, Pennsylvania.
-There, Butler met Samuel R. Delany, who became a longtime friend.
-She also sold her first stories: "Childfinder" to Ellison, for his anthology The Last Dangerous Visions (eventually published elsewhere in 2014); and "Crossover" to Robin Scott Wilson, the director of Clarion, who published it in the 1971 Clarion anthology.
+There, Butler met the Black science fiction writer Samuel R. Delany, who became a longtime friend.
+She also sold her first stories: "Childfinder" to Ellison, for his unpublished anthology The Last Dangerous Visions (eventually published in Unexpected Stories in 2014); and "Crossover" to Robin Scott Wilson, the director of the Clarion workshop, who published it in the 1971 Clarion anthology.

 For the next five years, Butler worked on the novels that became known as the Patternist series: Patternmaster (1976), Mind of My Mind (1977), and Survivor (1978).
 In 1978, she was able to stop working at temporary jobs and live on her income from writing.
 She took a break from the Patternist series to research and write a stand-alone novel, Kindred (1979).
 She finished the Patternist series with Wild Seed (1980) and Clay's Ark (1984).